moritzpschwarz/getspanel/cran-comments.md

      Schwarz (15:303)
      operationalising (15:224)

-The first two are Names of the Authors.
+The first two are names of the authors.
 Both are correct.
 The final one was confirmed to be correct using the Oxford Dictionary and using British English.